OpenNebula Plugin for Waldur Site Agent

 VM offerings use FIXED billing components.
 The component keys define

 which values the agent reads from plan quotas.
-No unit_factor is
+Expose memory and disk

 Offering Plugin Options (Networking)